GuyBarkay/CoinFlip/README.md

-# CoinFlip is my first code ever..thanks for reviewing :)
+# CoinFlip
-e
+is my first code ever..thanks for reviewing :)